adnjoo/100-days-of-code/DM-F3.md

 #### D2: 06-08 Learned about software planning.
 #### D3: 06-09 Learned about Waterfall and Agile.
 Agile practices refers to the SW dev. methodologies centered round the idea of iterative development.
 #### D4: 06-10 Learned about basic design principles, and color theory.
-#### D5: 06-11 Created mockups and prototypes of UX/UI elements for a basic application.
+#### D5: 06-11 Created mockups and prototypes of UX/UI elements for a web application.
 #### D6: 06-12 Revised W1 materials.
 #### D7: 06-13 Worked on personal projects.
 #### D8: 06-14 W2 Learned about Git (version control software), and variables/datatypes.
 There are 6 basic data-types in JS.
 The 3 primitives are: